 Fort Sumner real estate is some of the most expensive in New Mexico, although Fort Sumner house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fort Sumner is generally considered to be a blue-collar town.
-66.32% of the Fort Sumner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fort Sumner, you'll notice that it is more blue-collar than most other communities in America.
+66.32% of Fort Sumner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Sumner is a village of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Fort Sumner who work in office and administrative support (12.19%), management occupations (6.82%), and maintenance occupations (4.13%).

-As is often the case in a small village, Fort Sumner doesn't have a public transportation system that people use for their commute.
+Fort Sumner is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Fort Sumner has one of the lowest overall levels of education in the country: only 5.40% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.